If you are using Raspberry Pi OS, Buster is the currently supported version.

 We provide a script to install Node.js, npm and Node-RED onto a Raspberry Pi.
 The script can also be used to upgrade an existing install when a new release is available.

 Running the following command will download and run the script.
-If you want to review the contents of the script first, you can view it here.
+If you want to review the contents of the script first, you can view it on Github.

-sudo apt-get install build-essentialfirst to ensure npm is able to build any binary modules it needs to install.
+sudo apt install build-essential git curlfirst to ensure npm is able to fetch and build any binary modules it needs to install.

 This script will:

-apt-get install noderedand includes the Raspbian-packaged version of Node.js, but does not include
+apt-get install noderedand includes the Raspberry Pi OS-packaged version of Node.js, but does not include

 As with running Node-RED locally, you can use